wgxcodersdc/front-end-community/first-timers-guides/first_timers_javascript_guide.md

 ### External Stylesheet - `styles.css`

-Create a file called `styles.css` in the `wwcdc-javascript` folder and type in the following CSS:
+Create a file called `styles.css` in the `WGXCdc-javascript` folder and type in the following CSS:

 ```
 body {